Float Spa Benefits for your body and mind

 Float Spa therapy immerses you in warm, Epsom-salt water and sensory stillness, easing chronic pain, stress, and insomnia while refreshing immune function.

-A float spa delivers flotation therapy—often called float therapy—inside purpose-built sensory deprivation tanks filled with skin-temperature salt water saturated by roughly 1,000 lbs of Epsom salt.
-Within this specially designed float pod or walk-in float room, external stimuli vanish so the nervous system can fully relax, initiating a cascade of calm.
-Studies show that only a few sessions can lower blood pressure, ease muscle tension and chronic pain, and deliver potent stress relief—tangible physical benefits massage therapists often chase over weeks of work.
+A float spa delivers restricted environmental stimulation therapy (REST), often referred to as float therapy, inside a purpose-built sensory deprivation tank, which is filled with skin-temperature salt water saturated by roughly 1,000 lbs of Epsom salt.
+Within this specially designed float pod or walk-in float room, external stimuli vanish as you are floating in the dark, allowing your nervous system to completely relax, initiating a cascade of calm.
+Studies show that only a few sessions can lower blood pressure, ease muscle tension and chronic pain, and deliver potent stress relief, tangible physical benefits that massage therapists often chase over weeks of work.
 Participants also describe a lingering post float glow, marked by better sleep quality and heightened overall well-being.
 What follows is a map of those benefits of floating, proving how a much-needed break in buoyant silence translates into long-term benefits for mind and body.

 Table of Contents